shcherbak-ai/contextgem/docs/source/concepts/label_concept.rst

 Choose the appropriate classification type based on your use case:

 **Multi-Class Classification** (``classification_type="multi_class"``):

-- Select exactly one label from the predefined set (mutually exclusive labels)
+- Always selects exactly one label from the predefined set (mutually exclusive labels)
+- A label is always returned, even if none perfectly fit the content
 - Ideal for: document types, priority levels, status categories
-- Example: A document can only be one type: "NDA", "Consultancy Agreement", or "Privacy Policy"
+- Example: A document must be classified as one type: "NDA", "Consultancy Agreement", or "Privacy Policy" (or "Other" if none apply)

 **Multi-Label Classification** (``classification_type="multi_label"``):

-- Select one or more labels from the predefined set (non-exclusive labels)
+- Selects zero, one, or multiple labels from the predefined set (non-exclusive labels)
+- Returns only applicable labels; can return no labels if none apply
 - Ideal for: content topics, applicable regulations, feature tags
-- Example: A document can cover multiple topics: "Finance", "Legal", "Technology"
+- Example: A document can cover multiple topics: "Finance", "Legal", "Technology", or none of these topics

 Here's an example demonstrating multi-label classification for content topic identification: